AA Vermont District 2 & 11 Logo

 There are opportunities in Districts 2 & 11 that require only as much of your time that you want to give.
 You don't need to be an officer or chair-- you can simply serve on a committee.
 Attend the next Business meeting of your District to learn how you can participate!
 Dates & times on Home page.

-Positions open in District 2: Treasurer, Corrections, Eye Opener, Events, PI/CPC, Treatment/Accessibility
+Positions open in District 2: Corrections, Events, PI/CPC, Treatment/Accessibility

 Positions open in District 11: Alternate DCM, Answering Service, Literature and Grapevine, Treatment/Accessibility